 We can use the grep command to search and display lines of a file that contain a particular pattern.
-The grep command can be useful for quickly searching the contents of the source files in your lab assignment.
+The grep command can be useful for quickly searching the contents of the source files in your programming assignment.
 The command takes the pattern and the files to search as command line arguments.
-The following command searches for the word "memories" in the overview.txt file downloaded in the previous section.
+The following command searches for the word "programming" in the overview.txt file downloaded in the previous section.

 '''

-% cd ~/ece4750/tut1
+% cd ~/ece2400/tut1

-% grep "memories" overview.txt
+% grep "programming" overview.txt

 '''

-You should see just the three lines within the overview.txt file that contain the word "memories".
+You should see just the lines within the overview.txt file that contain the word "programming".
 We can use the --line-number and --color command line options with the grep command to display the line number of each match and to highlight the matched word.

 '''

-% cd ~/ece4750/tut1
+% cd ~/ece2400/tut1

-% grep --line-number --color "memories" overview.txt
+% grep --line-number --color "programming" overview.txt

 '''

 We can use the -r command line option to recursively search all files within a given directory hierarchy.
-In the following example, we create a subdirectory, copy the overview.txt file, and illustrate how we can use the grep command to recursively search for the word "memories".
+In the following example, we create a subdirectory, copy the overview.txt file, and illustrate how we can use the grep command to recursively search for the word "programming".

 '''

-% cd ~/ece4750/tut1
+% cd ~/ece2400/tut1

 % mkdir dirA

 % cp overview.txt dirA

-% grep -r --line-number --color "memories" .
+% grep -r --line-number --color "programming" .

 '''